-- Recognise the importance of school attendance and promoting it across the school's ethos and policies. - Regularly review attendance data, discussing, and challenging trends, and helping school leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Receive regular reports on an attendance from the CEO
+- Recognise the importance of school attendance and promoting it across the school's ethos and policies. - Ensure school leaders fulfil expectations and statutory duties. - Regularly review attendance data, discussing, and challenging trends, and helping school leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Ensure school staff receive adequate training on attendance. - Share effective practice on attendance management and improvement across schools.